 o4phish20o wrote:RPuzio77 wrote:o4phish20o wrote:bryndavies wrote:If it floats your boat, rock on phish.
 Sorry you aren't baller enough to drop the extra cash.
 I do recall that you vacation in Orlando, which speaks volumes. #firstclassupinthesky

 No, I expect the best quality and service for my money.
 Which is what ULine provides.
 The extra savings also allows for me to keep an extra employee who packs said boxes on a daily basis.
 Start buying 250,000 or so boxes a year and see if you care about cost & quality any differently.
 I can call by 6pm every day and my order is delivered the next day.
 You find me service like that elsewhere, for the same cost or less, you'd find me switching immediately.
 Its all about the bottom dollar, nothing else.

 The firm I work for has used Uline in the past, in my experience you could find compeitors that will meet or beat the price, but you may be a doing volume business so over the course of the year the costs add up.

 My assumption for this entire thread was that it was based upon "volume business"... who uses ULine for anything else?

-Users browsing this forum: rmoore and 2 guests
+Users browsing this forum: egrimens and 5 guests